EV-Spring-2025/hw3-ac618/README.md

 </table>

 Findings:

 The effect of `grid_v_damping_scale` is straightforward.
-It apply a scale to the grid velocity every step via the function `add_damping_via_grid`.
+It applies a scale to the grid velocity every step via the function `add_damping_via_grid`.
 A smaller value leads to a more subtle movement of the model, while a larger value leads to a more violent movement of the model.
-In addition, the upperbound of the value is 1.0, which ensured in the code to prevent instability.
+In addition, the upperbound of the value is 1.0, which is ensured in the code to prevent instability.

 #### Softening
 PSNR: